pramnora/onecompiler/README.md

 To me, this is an **amazing** reflection on what is the current state of *web development* going on in the world.

+I come from a time when if one wanted to use a programming language...; then, you had to...
+- go out and buy the book
+- go out and buy the programming language (to use on your computer at home)
+...however, now-a-days, most programming languages can be downloaded for FREE...;
+and, there are loads of manuals/web sites/online groups...which teach you how to use it, also, for FREE.

 -----

 ## Links